corbado/example-passkeys-flutter/README.md

 ### 3.1.
 Add Android app to developer panel

 Inside the developer panel, you need to enter the SHA-256 fingerprint (e.g. 6H:A7:BC:9A:...) of your signing key.
 It can be obtained by executing `gradlew signingReport` in the android directory.
-If you just want your local debug-key which is used when developing the app in Android Studio, you can use ```keytool -list -v -keystore ~/.android/debug.keystore -alias androiddebugkey -storepass android -keypass android``` to fnid it out.
+If you just want your local debug-key which is used when developing the app in Android Studio, use ```keytool -list -v -keystore ~/.android/debug.keystore -alias androiddebugkey -storepass android -keypass android```.
 Alternatively, you can look into the console when executing the app:
 <img width="960" alt="image" src="https://user-images.githubusercontent.com/23581140/232052174-821b4a06-0cd5-4b0f-9933-58251dc889c7.png">

 ### 3.2.
 (Optional) Bind the passkeys to your own domain